Neurovasculature of the leg and knee

 - The popliteal vein drains this region as far as up as the adductor canal.
 It receives the anterior and posterior tibial veins and other vessels such as the small saphenous vein that carries blood from the lateral surface of the leg.
 The great saphenous vein drains the medial surface of the leg.

 - The tibial and common fibular nerves (terminal branches of the sciatic nerve) and their branches provide most of the motor and sensory supply to the leg.
 (Additional cutaneous innervation is also provided by the saphenous nerve, a terminal branch of the femoral nerve).

 Feeling excited to step into the ‘underground’ supply of the leg and knee?
-Take a look at the next video and dig into it!
+Then take a look at the following video on the neurovasculature of the knee and leg.

 Take a quiz